yaricom/goNEAT_NS/README.md

 python tools/genome_utils.py [in_file] --out [out_file]

 ```
-Where:
+**Where**:

-- **in_file** the input file to read genome data from, e.g [seed genome](data/mazestartgenes)
+- `in_file` the input file to read genome data from, e.g [seed genome](data/mazestartgenes)
-- **out_file** the output file to write GraphML presentation
+- `out_file` the output file to write GraphML presentation

 ### The agents' data records visualizer for maze solving simulations

-Allows to visualize recorded data of maze solving agents color coded by species they belong and separated into two groups:
+Allows visualizing recorded data of maze solving agents color coded by species they belong and separated into two groups:
 the best and other.

 Use following command to run it: